meconlen/fibonacci/README.md

 # Dependencies

-This depends on having standard autotools available along with Google Test, Google Benchmark, C++ Boost and the GNU MultiPrecision library.
+This depends on having standard autotools and a c++ compiler available along with Google Test, Google Benchmark, C++ Boost and the GNU MultiPrecision library.

 # Building